 Examines techniques for making and implementing data-driven decisions for educating students with mild disabilities.
 Development of instructionally sound individualized education programs (IEPs) and implementation in the least restrictive environment for students will be emphasized.
 Students will learn to develop appropriate instruction and accommodations to provide access to the general curriculum for students with disabilities.
 This course is required of all elementary education majors, as well as students earning a special education minor.
 Grade of C or better required.
-PREREQUISITE: SPED 2400, 3120; 2.75 GPA overall; admission into the teacher education program.
+PREREQUISITE: SPED 2400, 3120.
+EXPECTATION: Admission to the teacher education program required.
 OFFERED: Sem.
 II.